Kailash Mansarovar Tour Yatra

 This Tour costs 1900 USD per person.
 The list of services included and excluded in this package is mentioned in the include/exclude section of this Tour Package.

-Hop on a journey from the United States to Kailash Mansarovar, where the rich spiritual traditions and breathtaking natural beauty blend harmoniously to offer a pilgrimage experience.
+Hop on a journey especially from the United States to Kailash Mansarovar, where the rich spiritual traditions and breathtaking natural beauty blend harmoniously to offer a pilgrimage experience.
 Your trip kicks off with a flight, from the USA to Kathmandu, Nepal, where you can immerse yourself in the culture of this city by exploring its sacred temples, lively markets, and historical sites.
 After soaking in the essence of Kathmandu your expedition moves forward towards Kailash Mansarovar via the Tibet Route.

 The distance, between Kedarnath and Kailash Mansarovar is 300 kilometers.
 Kedarnath, a Hindu pilgrimage destination nestled in the Garhwal Himalayas of Uttarakhand, India is known for the Kedarnath Temple dedicated to Lord Shiva.
 This temple is one of the twelve Jyotirlingas.
 Pilgrims embark on challenging treks to visit this temple situated at an elevation of 3,583 meters (11,755 feet) above sea level amidst mountain peaks and captivating scenery.